jmcb/murderrl/doc/index.rst

                 *Default False*.
 :``skip_conflicts``: If true and ``overlap`` > 0, will not draw the parts of
                      ``shape2`` where they overlap with the parts of ``shape1``.
-:``collection``: If true, returns a ShapeCollection instead of a canvas.
+:``collect``: If true, returns a ShapeCollection instead of a canvas.
                  *Default False*.
 :``offset_both``: If true, the ``top_offset`` will be applied to both
                   shapes. *Default False*.